Habitat HMD Supports Mississauga’s Housing GAP and the “Missing Middle”

 Individuals who fall just beyond the criteria for affordable housing are often neglected in the discussion of housing and the city of Mississauga recognizes them as the “missing middle” within the housing continuum.
 This represents an individual who falls into “GAP”: someone making a moderate income and who still can’t afford to own a home.

-Here at Habitat HM, we prioritize making homeownership accessible and affordable for all.
+Here at Habitat HMD, we prioritize making homeownership accessible and affordable for all.
 This is why we’ll be supporting the city of Mississauga’s affordable housing program, specifically GAP housing.
 We’re a prominent housing provider for affordable homes within the city and we’re using this model as a way to help bridge the gap of this “missing middle.”

 GAP homeownership falls within the affordable housing continuum and that’s where Habitat comes in.